Julia sets appear quasiconformally in the Mandelbrot set: Introduction

-In this paper, firstly we generalize some parts of their results (Theorem A).
-Actually this kind of phenomena can be observed not only in a small neighborhood of the cusp of a small Mandelbrot set, that is, the point corresponding to a parabolic parameter $1/4 \in \partial M$, but also in every neighborhood of a point corresponding to any Misiurewicz or parabolic parameters $c_0$ in a small Mandelbrot set.
-(For example, $c_0=1/4 \in \partial M$ can be replaced by a Misiurewicz parameter $c_0=i\in \partial M$ or a parabolic parameter $c_0=-3/4 \in \partial M$.)
-More precisely, we show the following: Take any small Mandelbrot set $M_{s_0}$ (Figure 1-(1))) and zoom in the neighborhood of $c_0' \in \partial M_{s_0}$ corresponding to $c_0 \in \pt M$ which is a Misiurewicz or a parabolic parameter (Figure 1-(2) to (6))).
-(Note that $c_0'$ itself is also a Misiurewicz or a parabolic parameter.)
-Then we can find a subset $J' \subset \partial M$ which looks very similar to $J_{c_0}$ (Figure \ref{figures of a primitive-Misiurewicz case}--(6)).
-Zoom in further, then this $J'$ turns out to be similar to $J_{c_0+\eta}$, where $|\eta|$ is very small and $c_0+\eta \notin M$ rather than $J_{c_0}$, because $J'$ looks disconnected (Figure \ref{figures of a primitive-Misiurewicz case}--(8), (9)).
-Furthermore, as we further zoom in the middle part of $J'$, we can see a nested structure which is very similar to the iterated preimages of $J_{c_0+\eta}$ by $z^2$ (we call these a {\it decoration}) (Figure \ref{figures of a primitive-Misiurewicz case}--(10), (12), (14)) and finally another smaller Mandelbrot set $M_{s_1}$ appears (Figure \ref{figures of a primitive-Misiurewicz case}--(15)).
+In this paper, firstly we generalize part of their results (Theorem A).
+Actually this kind of phenomena can be observed not only in a small neighborhood of the cusp of a \lq\lq primitive small Mandelbrot set", that is, the point corresponding to a parabolic parameter $1/4 \in \partial M$, but also in every neighborhood of a point corresponding to any Misiurewicz or parabolic parameters $c_0$ in a small Mandelbrot set.
+(For example, $c_0=1/4 \in \partial M$ can be replaced by a Misiurewicz parameter $c_0=i\in \partial M$ or a parabolic parameter $c_0=-3/4 \in \partial M$ etc.) More precisely, we show the following: Take any small Mandelbrot set $M_{s_0}$ (Figure 1-(1))) and zoom in the neighborhood of $c_1 = s_0 \perp c_0 \in \partial M_{s_0}$ corresponding to $c_0 \in \pt M$ which is a Misiurewicz or a parabolic parameter (Figure 1-(2) to (6))).
+(Note that $c_1$ itself is also a Misiurewicz or a parabolic parameter.)
+Then we can find a subset $J' \subset \partial M$ which looks very similar to $J(P_{c_0})$ (Figure \ref{figures of a primitive-Misiurewicz case}--(6)).
+Zoom in further, then this $J'$ turns out to be similar to $J(P_{c_0+\eta})$ rather than $J(P_{c_0})$, where $|\eta|$ is very small and $c_0+\eta \notin M$, because $J'$ looks disconnected (Figure \ref{figures of a primitive-Misiurewicz case}--(8), (9)).
+Furthermore, as we further zoom in the middle part of $J'$, we can see a nested structure which is very similar to the iterated preimages of $J(P_{c_0+\eta})$ by $z \mapsto z^2$ (we call these a {\it decoration}) (Figure \ref{figures of a primitive-Misiurewicz case}--(10), (12), (14)) and finally another smaller Mandelbrot set $M_{s_1}$ appears (Figure \ref{figures of a primitive-Misiurewicz case}--(15)).
+Indeed, we can replace $c_0$ above by {\it any} boundary point of $M$ since both the set of Misiurewicz parameters and the set of parabolic parameters form dense subsets of $\partial M$ (Theorem A').

-Secondly we show the following result for filled Julia sets (Theorem B): Take a parameter $c$ from the above smaller Mandelbrot set $M_{s_1}$ and look at the filled Julia set $K_{c}$ and its zooms around the neighborhood of $0 \in K_{c}$.
+Secondly we show the following result for filled Julia sets (Theorem B): Take a parameter $s_1 \perp c \ (c \in M)$ from the above smaller Mandelbrot set $M_{s_1}$ and look at the filled Julia set $K(P_{s_1 \perp c})$ and its zooms around the neighborhood of $0 \in K(P_{s_1 \perp c})$.
 Then we can observe a very similar nested structure to what we saw as zooming in the middle part of the set $J' \subset \partial M$ (see Figure \ref{nested structure for a filled Julia set}).